|Rare Book & Manuscript Library|

 This collection has no restrictions.

 This collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Reading Room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Reading Room.
 Please consult the Rare Book and Manuscript Library for further information.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Sighle Kennedy papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 About the Finding Aid / Processing Information